vtereshkov/xdpw/README.md

 * Object-oriented programming is not supported
 * There are no units.
 Source file inclusion directives should be used instead
 * There are no labels, `goto` and `with` statements
-* There are no unsigned integers, double-precision floating-point numbers, sets, enumerations, variant records
+* There are no unsigned integers, double-precision floating-point numbers, sets, enumerations, and variant records
-* There are no procedural types, but pointers to procedures can be used for implementing Windows API callbacks
 * Open array parameters do not have `High` and `Low` functions.
 Array length should be explicitly passed to a subroutine
 * Strings are null-terminated arrays of characters (C style).
 String manipulation routines should be used instead of direct concatenation or comparison
 * The only file type is `Text`, which is equivalent to `file`.
 It can be used for both text and untyped files
 * Arrays, strings and records cannot be passed to subroutines by value or used as function results
+* Calls via procedural variables require parentheses even for empty parameter lists
 * The `external` directive is used for Windows API function declarations.
 It implies the `stdcall` calling convention
 * The predefined `Result` variable can be used instead of the function name in assignments (Delphi style)
 * Single-line comments (`//`) are supported (Delphi style)